 Okay, I have a nurse planner—now what?

 The general idea of the process is that you’ll submit your application online and an MNA team member will check all of them to make sure we have all the parts and pieces we need.
 This is what we call the Initial Quantitative Review (IQR) phase.
 MNA may have a request or two for you in this phase, but after everything is in order, all materials will go to peer reviewers for a qualitative look at your application components.
 Peer reviewers will evaluate the application as it relates to ANCC criteria, and they may have some requests as well.
-Once everything looks ready for approval, you’ll receive an official approval letter for you to keep in your files, and the application will remain in your online portal for later viewing.
+Once all of the information submitted meets ANCC accreditation program criteria and the activity is approved, you’ll receive an official approval letter for you to keep in your files, and the application will remain in your online portal for later viewing.

 Uploads to prepare prior to submission:

-- Disclosures – The learner must be informed of certain things prior to the beginning of the educational activity.
+Disclosures – The learner must be informed of certain things prior to the beginning of the educational activity.
 Disclosures can be on advertising material, an agenda, the opening page of a syllabus, or introductory PowerPoint slides.
-Please ensure I have evidence of these disclosures (i.e., if you’ll project them on an introductory slide, include the slide as an attachment; if they’ll be on the agenda, I’ll already have them)
+Please ensure we have evidence of these disclosures (i.e., if you will project them on an introductory slide, include the slide as an attachment; if they’ll be on the agenda, we’ll already have them).
+Required disclosures include:

 - Your activity approval statement (see online application for this language)